 This was not my first experience of Thailand by any means.
 I had first visited the Land of Smiles in 1999 at just 11 years old on a holiday to visit family members that were living a few hours outside of Bangkok.
 I was in awe of the beauty and majestic culture, the friendly people and the stunning landscapes.
 I actually remember saying to myself that I want to live and work here one day which, looking back, is extremely strange for an 11-year-old to say that hadn’t got a clue what she wanted to be when she was older!

 But that is what happens in life.
 Uncanny connections and strange thoughts that can often manifest themselves into real life events, even if it is years down the line.
 Thanks to my BSc(hons) in Zoology and a brief volunteer field research experience in Costa Rica with GVI, in 2016 I found myself flying out to a part of Thailand I had not visited before, to set up a new life, one that would be totally different to my life back in England where I had been working as an Education Officer for a zoo.
 Don’t get me wrong, the position I had at the zoo was extremely satisfying but, after four years, became unchallenging, leading me to seek something completely different.
+Wildlife conservation can be a difficult industry to break into.
+If it’s something you are looking to do, read my blog on how to find a job in wildlife conservation.

 Working in Thailand bought along that challenge I was looking for and really pushed me outside my comfort zone.
 I worked with hundreds of short- and long-term volunteers and over two years gained a huge amount of life skills and experience than I ever could have wished for with memories that will last an eternity.
 Building projects focused on wildlife conservation in Thailand proved difficult at times, however that only meant that those small steps forward could be celebrated as huge achievements, allowing us to appreciate the small things that would otherwise be left almost unnoticed.
 Thailand has an array of beautiful and biodiverse landscapes that unfortunately haven’t had the recognition or protection that they deserve until recently, so a lot of damage has already been done.
 I was lucky enough to initiate and develop a research project on two undeveloped islands a few hours north of Phuket whereby through camera trapping and community surveys, we identified a critically endangered species as well as other species that hadn’t been visually recorded on the islands.
 This opportunity allowed volunteers to see the real Thailand; the Thailand before tourism hit.